boldbi/boldbi-kubernetes/helm/docs/pre-requisites.md

 ## Load Balancing

-Currently we have provided support for `Nginx`, `Istio` and `Kong-API` as Load Balancers in Bold BI.
+Currently we have provided support for `Nginx` and `Istio` as Load Balancers in Bold BI.
 By default Nginx is used as reverse proxy for Bold BI.

 ### Ingress-Nginx